 Battle for the Name

 It is true that Supreme has been forced to fight for its trademark rights.
-As Jebbia told Interview in 2009, “It’s a good name, but it’s a difficult one to trademark.”
-That difficulty is not merely as simple as pitting the buzzy brand against Kruger.
+As Jebbia told Interview in 2009, Supreme “is a good name, but it is a difficult one to trademark.”
+That difficulty is not merely as simple as pitting the buzzy streetwear brand against the likes of Ms. Kruger.
 The opposition, so to speak, has been greater than that.
 In fact, one of the first trademark-related battles that came about in connection with the Supreme name involved not Kruger, but a Las Vegas-based eyewear brand.

-In September 2011, Pryor Cashman, the high-powered New York-based law firm that represents the likes of Kanye West, Jay Z, and Beyoncé, among others, filed a trademark application for registration with the USPTO on behalf of Supreme for the word “SUPREME” for use on eyewear, sunglasses, and graphics for cellphone cases and laptops, among other things.
-Within a few months of filing, Supreme faced push back, in the form of an Office Action, a letter sent by the USPTO notifying Supreme that its mark was not registrable because it was too similar to an already-registered trademark in the same class of goods.
+In September 2011, Pryor Cashman, the high-powered New York-based law firm that represents the likes of Kanye West, Jay-Z, and Beyoncé, among others, filed a trademark application for registration with the USPTO on behalf of Supreme for the word “SUPREME” for use on eyewear, sunglasses, and graphics for cellphone cases and laptops, among other things.
+Within a few months of filing, Supreme faced push back in the form of an Office Action, a letter sent by the USPTO notifying the brand that its mark was not registrable (on a preliminary basis, at least) because it was too similar to an already-registered trademark in the same class of goods.

 Turns out, Durchin Enterprises, a Las Vegas-based company, which does business as Vegas Style Fashion Eyewear, had been using “SUPREMO” on its own eyewear and related accessories and had a registered trademark for the name.
 As noted by the USPTO, because the English translation of the word “SUPREMO” is “SUPREME,” Jebbia’s Supreme would be barred from receiving federal trademark protection for its mark.
 In accordance with the trademark doctrine of foreign equivalents, a mark in a foreign language and a mark that is its English equivalent may be held to be confusingly similar.